Section 2

 Roncesvalles to Pamplona

-After the strenuous climb over the Pyrenees to Roncesvalles, the Camino levels out and descends into Navarre.
-The stretch from Roncesvalles to Pamplona is about 45 to 50 km and takes most pilgrims two days.
+After the strenuous climb over the Pyrenees to Roncesvalles, the Camino levels out and descends into Navarre, through the Basque Country.
+The stretch from Roncesvalles to Pamplona is about 50 km and takes most pilgrims two days.
 It’s mostly downhill or flat, with lovely walking through forests, riverside paths, and quiet little villages, following the Arga River.

 Roncesvalles